-Welcome to the BioNanoEngineering group directed by A/Prof. Benjamin Thierry.
-The group is based at the newly established Future Industries Institute at the UniSA, which integrates components of the Ian Wark Research Institute, the Australian Research Council Special Research Centre for Particle and Material Interfaces.
+Welcome to the BioEngineering group directed by Professor Benjamin Thierry.
+The group is based at the Future Industries Institute at the UniSA, and is a node of the ARC Centre of Excellence for Convergent Bio-Nano Science and Technology.

 Our research is at the interface of bioengineering, materials science, nanoscience, and medicine.
 Our interdisciplinary research aims to advance several core technologies, including: 1.
 Solid-state sensors based on nanoscale Field Effect Transistors (FETs) and Magnetic Tunneling Junction (MTJ).
 2. Organic and inorganic nanoparticles.
 3. Organs-on-chip, 3D bioprinting and patients-derived organoids.
 We integrate these technologies towards addressing significant biomedical problems, including: 1.
 Cancer diagnostic and image-guided surgery/therapy; 2.
 Precision cancer radiotherapy; 3.
 CAR T cell manufacturing; 4.
 Prenatal diagnostic and care.